Tax Return: The last step in running your own business

 You have the option to set up a 'security backup' here.
 You'll be presented with similar options again but you can choose to skip this.

-Once you've sorted out the security faff, you'll be taken to your ‘tax homepage' - oh the joy!
+Once you've sorted out the security faff, you'll be taken to your 'tax homepage' - oh the joy!
 In true SansDrama fashion, we suggest that you take this opportunity to get the kettle on, make a cup of tea and grab whatever biscuity goodness you fancy.
-When you're ready, click Complete Self Assessment return - curtains up, it's showtime!
+When you're ready, click Complete tax year 2018 to 2019 Self Assessment return - curtains up, it's showtime!

 This screen is just checking that you're here to do your self-assessment tax return.
-You can just scroll down and click Start.
+You can just scroll down and click Start Now >.

 2. Tell us about you

 Feel like you've got this info covered but if you've got any questions/problems, just give us a shout!
 Or you can always use the question marks on the page for more info too.
-If you're unsure about your ‘taxpayer status,' it should be ‘UK.'
+If you're unsure about your 'taxpayer status', it should be 'UK' unless you are resident in Scotland.

 3. Tailor your return

 Here, you tell HMRC what kind of income you've had throughout the tax year.
 Let's start with Page 1 of 3.
 If you have done employed work (the type where you get payslips and a P45/P60), then you need to answer 'Yes' to the first question.
-Then how many employers you've had.
-It will usually, but not always, have a list of these employers already below - (this relates back to the ‘Information we hold about you' section earlier.
+Then how many employers you've had - it may have a list of these employers already below.
 If they don't show, then you just put them in yourself.
 Remember this is for EMPLOYED work only.
-If you've only done self-employed work, select ‘no' and move on.
+If you've only done self-employed work, select 'no' and move on.

 In Page 2 of 3 you're asked about whether or not you have any other types of income - Select 'Yes' if it applies to you and 'No' if not.
-However, like Jo you'll probably be ‘yes' for the first question regarding interest (if you have a bank account which you earn interest on -even if it's a tiny amount) and ‘no' for everything else.
-If you're unsure, use the question marks or contact yours truly :-)
+However, like Jo you'll probably be 'Yes' for the first question regarding interest (if you have a bank account which you earn interest on, even if it's a tiny amount) and 'No' for everything else.
+If you've got your own business that is 'limited by shares' ie. it has 'Limited' or 'Ltd' at the end of the name, then you may be paying yourself money out of the business by dividends.
+But if you are, you probably have an accountant?
+If you're unsure, use the question marks or contact yours truly :-).

 Cool - onto Page 3 of 3.
 You're doing great!
-Same thing again answering ‘yes' or ‘no.' Again, you'll probably be ‘no's' for these like Jo (see below), but here's a little dropdown for the most likely things that you might be a ‘yes' for.
-Next.
+Same thing again answering 'Yes' or 'No'.
+Again, you'll probably be 'No' for these like Jo, but here's a little dropdown for the most likely things that you might be a 'Yes' for.
+Save and continue.

 - Personal pension or retirement annuity (contribution)